Export subsidies help SMEs but "you have to hustle"

 - International

 You do not have to be a major player to get a subsidy for your export plans.
 SMEs at the smaller end of the scale are also eligible.
 That said, you do have to make an effort.
-Because only if you meet all the conditions that apply can you get 'free money'.
+Because only if you meet all the conditions can you apply for 'free money'.

 A subsidy can give you a big boost if you want to start exporting.
-In this article, two experts show you how to get around in the world of subsidies.
+In this article, 2 experts share their knowledge about the possibilities and the requirements of various subsidies

 Free money